 Mets acting GM Zack Scott arrested on DUI charge

-The New York Mets say they are "surprised and deeply disappointed" to learn acting general manager Zack Scott was arrested on charges of driving while intoxicated.
+New York Mets acting general manager Zack Scott was arrested on charges of driving while intoxicated, hours after attending a fundraiser at team owner Steve Cohen's house.

 More Recent New York Mets Articles